Ben Shahn: Jersey Homesteads mural

 In the last panel, the unions and the New Deal unite to create the blueprint for the town of the Jersey Homesteads.
 Various figures of social progress such as Sidney Hillman and Heywood Broun gather around the drafting table.
 Above them are images of the purposed cooperative farm and factory along with a campaign poster of Roosevelt, after whom the town was eventually named.

 Shahn’s biographer Soby notes "the composition of the mural at Roosevelt follows the undulant principle Shahn had learned from Diego Rivera: deep recession of space alternating with human and architectural details projected forward."
 Moreover, the montage effectively intimates the amalgamation of peoples and cultures populating the urban landscape in the early 20th century.
 Multiple layers and perspectives fuse together to portray a complex industrialized system.
 Still, the mural maintains a sense of humanity; Shahn gives his figures a monumental quality through volume and scale.
 The urban architecture does not dwarf the people; instead, they work with the surroundings to build their own structure.
 Shahn captured the urgency for activism and reform, by showing gestures and mid-steps and freezing all the subjects in motion.
 This pictorial incorporation of "athletic pose and evocative asymmetry of architectural detail" is a Shahn trademark.
 While exemplifying his visual and social concerns, the mural characterizes the general issues of Shahn's milieu.

-The arriccio, sinopia drawings of the fresco for Ben Shahn's Jersey Homesteads mural ere removed from its original community center location in Roosevelt and is now permanently installed in a custom-designed gallery on the second floor of the United States Post Office and Courthouse at in Camden.
+The arriccio, sinopia drawings of the fresco for Ben Shahn's Jersey Homesteads mural were removed from its original community center location in Roosevelt and is now permanently installed in a custom-designed gallery on the second floor of the United States Post Office and Courthouse at in Camden.
 The gallery adjoins the adjacent annex, the Mitchell H. Cohen Building and U.S. Courthouse.